 Avoid people that do not listen and go into Yoda/advice mode before getting all the facts (especially if they were paid for giving advice).

 Do prioritise advice from potential customers over all others.
 Atlassian blog gives tips using Jira to input feedback from customers in an agile project.

 Park all feedback into a project task tracking software package like Trello or Jira (see my guide here).
 Ensure advice (and solutions) align with the initial problems and value.
-Additional advice may assist obtaining VC capital or entering the startup building cycle but not help your initial customers problems.
+Additional advice may assist in obtaining VC capital or entering the startup building cycle but not help your initial customers problems.
 Feedback about higher monetization strategies may sound good to an Investor but would not help smaller customers with planned ideas.

-Additional advice may assist obtaining VC capital or entering the startup investor attracting cycle but not help your initial customers problems.
+Additional advice may assist in obtaining VC capital or entering the startup investor attracting cycle but not help your initial customers problems.
 Feedback about bigger monetization plans may sound good to an Investor but would not help existing customers with planned ideas.

 Talk to the right people

 - Talk to an investor if you need cash.